-15.6 If SCJ is required to replace the Goods under this clause or the CCA, but is unable to do so, SCJ may refund any money the Client has paid for the Goods.
+15.6 If SCJ is required to replace any Materials under this clause or the CCA, but is unable to do so, SCJ may refund any money the Client has paid for the Materials.

-15.7 If the Client is not a consumer within the meaning of the CCA, SCJ’s liability for any defect or damage in the Goods is:
+15.8 If the Client is not a consumer within the meaning of the CCA, SCJ’s liability for any defect or damage in the Materials is:

 (a) limited to the value of any express warranty or warranty card provided to the Client by SCJ at SCJ’s sole discretion;

-(b) limited to any warranty to which SCJ is entitled, if SCJ did not manufacture the Goods;
+(b) limited to any warranty to which SCJ is entitled, if SCJ did not manufacture the Materials;